milimathew2005/AI-Medical-Diagnosis-System/README.md

 An interactive AI-powered debate platform where two AI agents engage in structured debates on user-provided topics.
 The system generates arguments, counterarguments, and rebuttals while presenting the debate in a user-friendly web interface.
 Users can observe how different AI perspectives reason, challenge each other, and arrive at conclusions.

-> [!WARNING]
-> **Educational Disclaimer:** This application is designed for educational, research, and demonstration purposes.
-AI-generated arguments may contain inaccuracies, biases, or outdated information.
-Users should independently verify critical information before relying on it.

----

 ## 🚀 Features